+- Projects.

-- Maintenance and Land Management. - Research and Monitoring.
+- Maintenance and Land Management.

+- Research and Monitoring.

-The MCWD's most current goals, summarized in Appendix D, are based on their January 11, 2018 Watershed Management Plan.
-The goals in this plan seek to "conserve the natural resources of the Minnehaha Creek watershed principally through analysis of the causes of harmful impacts on the water resources, public information and education, regulation of land use, regulation of the use of waterbodies and their beds, and capital improvement projects."
+The MCWD's most current goals, summarized in Appendix D, are based on their January 11, 2018 Watershed their beds, and capital improvement projects."
 A summary of the MCWD's current rules and 17 watershed management goals is contained in Appendix D.

+Management Plan.
+The goals in this plan seek to "conserve the natural resources of the Minnehaha Creek watershed principally through analysis of the causes of harmful impacts on the water resources, public information and education, regulation of land use, regulation of the use of waterbodies and